Eforen/FlowHS/KANBAN.md

 ## Backlog
 ### v0.1
 * Make Command abstract track exe state and throw error if undo or exe is called in the wrong order
-* [Editor] Allow creation of connections by click dragging from inputs to outputs
 * [Editor] Connection needs an invisable padding that absorbs cursor events so it can be hovered and clicked without perfact accuracy
 * [Editor] Allow selection of connections by clicking them
 * [Editor] Allow deletion of connections by selecting them then pressing delete